pool2win/bsl/README.md

-There is a fair bit happening in the above example scripts, we use high level constructs like `p2pkh`, `htlc`, `sign`, `spend` and `confirmation height` to write out a series of statements that help us describe the workings of a contract that BSL execution engine can then run.
-Such scripts can be used to try out bitcoin contracts and even more importantly can be used to communicate ideas for bitcoin contracts within the community.
+There is a fair bit happening in the above example scripts, we use high level constructs like `p2pkh`, `htlc`, `sign`, `spend` and `confirmation height` to write out a series of statements that describe the workings of a contract.
+The BSL execution engine then runs these statements in the context of a simulated blockchain.

 We can also use assertions to check the validity of our scripts.
 With the script in the above example, we can assert if a UTXO has been